husamahmud/SQL-CS50/README.md

 This repository contains solutions for the CS50 Intro to Database with SQL course, a part of Harvard University's renowned CS50 curriculum.
-Dive into the world of SQL (Structured Query Language) and database management with these comprehensive solutions.

 ### 0. Querying